harinath-az/DevOps_projects/CI_AWS/README.md

 ### Step 1: Set up GitHub Repository

 The first step in our CI journey is to set up a GitHub repository to store our Python application's source code.
-If you already have a repository, feel free to skip this step.
-Otherwise, let's create a new repository on GitHub by following these steps:

 - Go to github.com and sign in to your account.
 - Click on the "+" button in the top-right corner and select "New repository."